-Let us reiterate that the directory paths are preceeded by the -L flag, the library names are preceeded by the -l flag.
+To summarise: the directory paths are preceeded by the -L flag, the library names are preceeded by the -l flag.

 The compiler requires a list of .C source files that must be compiled.
 The list must contain the main .C file but also any other source files that are created for the specific application but are not included in a class library.
 For example, users may create a new class or some new functionality to an existing class for a particular application.
 The full list of .C source files must be included in the Make/files file.
-As might be expected, for many applications the list only includes the name of the main .C file, e.g. newApp.C in the case of our earlier example.
+For many applications the list only includes the name of the main .C file, e.g. newApp.C in the case of our earlier example.

 The Make/files file also includes a full path and name of the compiled executable, specified by the EXE = syntax.
 Standard convention stipulates the name is that of the application, i.e. newApp in our example.
 The OpenFOAM release offers two useful choices for path: standard release applications are stored in $FOAM_APPBIN; applications developed by the user are stored in $FOAM_USER_APPBIN.